Orbital altermagnetism on the kagome lattice and possible application to $A$V$_3$Sb$_5$: Intertwined CDW and LC orders

 While the analysis above is restricted to LC states that coexist with the triple-Q CDW order, a group-theory analysis reveals four additional symmetry-distinct mixed CDW-LC states (see SM).
 One of them, which is particularly favored by the anharmonic coupling in Eq. (\ref{linearquadratic}), is described by $\textbf{W}= W(1,0,0)$ and $\boldsymbol{\Phi}=\Phi(0,1,1)$ \cite{christensen2022toroidal}.
 In contrast to the AM and FM phases, this state does not have any finite zero-momentum bilinear related to the decomposition (\ref{eq:decomposition}).
 The corresponding configuration of loop-currents and bond-dimerization is shown in Fig. \ref{fig:LC_states}(c).
 As in Fig. \ref{fig:LC_states}(b), threefold rotational symmetry is broken and out-of-plane orbital magnetic moments with different magnitudes emerge.
 In contrast to the AM case, however, pairs of opposite moments are related by a translation by $\textbf{a}_1$ (green arrow).
 Consequently, this is an orbital antiferromagnetic state (AFM), which can only be achieved from the triple-Q CDW phase via a first-order transition.

 To establish which of the three magnetic phases (FM, AM, and AFM) is realized, one must numerically minimize the free energy $\mathcal{F}(\textbf{W},\boldsymbol{\Phi})$, which has a large parameter space.
 Fortunately, a free energy with the same form was systematically studied numerically in Ref. \cite{christensen2021theory}, where the role of $\boldsymbol{\Phi}$ was played by another CDW order parameter with out-of-plane wave-vector component.
 The phase diagrams obtained in that work in the regime $T_W^0 > T_\Phi^0$ revealed the overall predominance of three phases with $\boldsymbol{\Phi}\neq0$, which, in our case where $\boldsymbol{\Phi}$ is LC order, correspond precisely to the FM, AM, and AFM phases.
 Since our symmetry analysis suggested that the anharmonic coupling $\gamma$ from Eq. (\ref{linearquadratic}) can tune between these three phases, we obtained the $\gamma-T$ phase diagram from $\mathcal{F}(\textbf{W},\boldsymbol{\Phi})$.
 For concreteness, we used the same representative Landau coefficients values studied in Ref. \cite{christensen2021theory} and compared the energies of the three magnetic states and of the triple-Q tri-hexagonal CDW state.
 The result, shown in Fig. \ref{fig:LC_states}(d), reveals that, as expected, $\gamma>0$ favors FM order whereas $\gamma<0$ favors AM order inside the CDW phase.
 Upon further increasing the magnitude of $\gamma$ along the negative axis, the AFM state is stabilized.
 Thus, not only do the AFM, FM, and AM orders emerge inside the CDW state in our model, but also the parameter $\gamma$ tunes between different phases.
+We stress that the hierarchy of phases as a function of $\gamma$ in Fig. \ref{fig:LC_states}(d) is stable for a broad range of Landau parameters, as discussed in Ref. \cite{christensen2021theory} and extensively in the SM.